Limiting spectral distribution of sample autocovariance matrices: Proofs

-Since $1 \le \pi_i \le m_n$ for all $i$, by similar arguments as in Lemma \ref{lem:order-reduction} we get Thus for any word $w$ such that $\#G_t < h$ the limiting contribution will be $0$.
-Hence only contributing words e in this case are those for which $\#S_3(w)=\#S_4(w)=h$. and from Lemma 6 of \cite{Basakbosesen}, the only contributing words are those belonging to $\mathcal{W}_0^h$.
-Therefore using same arguments as in the proof of Theorem \ref{thm:autocovband}, for Type I ACVM, for $\alpha=0$ we obtain the same limit.
-All the remaining conclusions here follow from the proof for Type I ACVMs with parameter $\alpha=0$.
+Thus, for any word $w$ such that $\#G_t < h$ the limiting contribution will be $0$.
+Hence only contributing words e in this case are those for which $\#S_3(w)=\#S_4(w)=h$. and from Lemma 6 of Basak, Bose and Sen \cite{Basakbosesen}, the only contributing words are those belonging to $\mathcal{W}_0^h$.
+Therefore using same arguments as in the proof of Theorem \ref{thmautocovband}, for type I ACVM, for $\alpha=0$ we obtain the same limit.
+All the remaining conclusions here follow from the proof for type I ACVMs with parameter $\alpha=0$.

-Since Type II ACVMs are non-negative definite, connection between the LSD for finite $d$ and $d= \infty$ is proved adapting the ideas from the proof of Theorem \ref{thm:autocov}.
+Since type II ACVMs are non-negative definite, connection between the LSD for finite $d$ and $d= \infty$ is proved adapting the ideas from the proof of Theorem \ref{thmautocov}.

-\subsubsection{Proof of Theorem \ref{thm:autocovband}(c)}
+\subsubsection{Proof of Theorem \texorpdfstring{ \ref{thmautocovband}}{2.3}\textup{(c)}}

-Since $K$ is bounded, negligibility of higher order edges and verification of $(C2)$ and $(C3)$ is same as before.
-Verification of $(C1)$ is also same, with an extra indicator in the limiting expression.
+Since $K$ is bounded, negligibility of higher order edges and verification of (C2) and (C3) is same as before.
+Verification of (C1) is also same, with an extra indicator in the limiting expression.
 Denoting $p_w^{(d),K}$ to be the limiting contribution from a word $w$, we have,

 where